LeNPaul/Hello-World/README.md

 The final project in a scientific computing class.
 The program was a 2-d simulation of the rings of Saturn, which was developed in a Unix environment in C. In order to visually display the simulation, PGPlot must be installed.

+###deltaHacks2016

+For McMaster deltaHacks 2016

+The idea for our build was an Android app that could track when a person has woken up, using the accelerometer on the Android phone.
+The app would then send a signal through Bluetooth to an Arduino microcontroller that controled a motor that would turn on a coffeemaker.

 ###Snake Clone

 A clone of the classic snake game written in Python, which uses the Pygame library to display graphics.